Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests

-Finally, we also look more closely at Tether (usdt) as the largest stablecoin that is roughly bound to the USD\footnote{As it is backed by USD cash reserves, see \url{https://tether.to/en/}.}.
+First, we look at Bitcoin (btc), the largest and most popular currency, where GRF largely outperforms QR, CAV, and GJR-GARCH in the CPA-tests.
+Figure \ref{fig:Loss_difference_Bitcoin_3} shows the predicted loss difference for each of the different methods.
+GRF outperforms the other methods consistently for most time frames.
+Secondly, as summarized on the left in Figure \ref{fig:Loss_difference_ada_usdt}, we look at Cardano (ada), a large and fairly new currency offering e.g. smart contracts or supply chain tracking.
+There, GRF is significantly outperforming GJR-GARCH and CAV, while being slightly better than QR, although not reaching a significant level.
+Finally, we also look more closely at Tether (usdt\_omni) as the largest stablecoin that is roughly bound to the USD\footnote{As it is backed by USD cash reserves, see \url{https://tether.to/en/}.}.
 The right part of Figure \ref{fig:Loss_difference_ada_usdt} shows the 30-day rolling means of the predicted loss differences.
-Notably, the rolling loss difference and rolling mean-return are already around 10 times smaller than those of btc or ada, indicating that usdt substantially differs from the other two currencies.
-While the losses of QR are very similar to those of GRF, CAV is significantly worse.
+Notably, the rolling loss difference and rolling mean-return are already around 10 times smaller than those of btc or ada, indicating that usdt\_omni substantially differs from the other two currencies.
+While the losses of QR are very similar to those of GRF, CAV is significantly ouperformed.
 Only GJR-GARCH consistently has lower predicted losses than GRF, although they are deemed not significant by the CPA tests (see Figure \ref{fig:CPA_full_cpa_base} in the appendix for detailed results for the full time frame).
-We can see, however, that for the relatively rare tail events in 2017, which are still not too extreme, there is some variation in the predicted loss difference.
-For the first event that is quite extreme, GJR-GARCH reacts too late, and only the second event is correctly detected by GJR-GARCH, as there is some limited information of anticipation.
-In general, GRF tends too overshoot less in these situations, which is also reflected in the DQ-tests, where GRF tends to be better for assets that are more prone to speculative bubbles.

-To further understand the drivers of the GRF performance, we obtain variable importance measures that depict the frequency of inclusion in splits of the forest.
-The variable importance of a covariate $x_p$ is measured as the proportion of splits on $x_p$ relative to all splits in a respective layer $l$ (over all trees in a trained forest), weighted by layer $l$\footnote{We use a maximum depth of $d_{max}=5$ corresponding to the number of covariates and a weight decay of 2, meaning a split further down in each tree receives less weight $w_l$ in the final frequency as it is less important for the three specific currencies analyzed in the previous section.
-Specifically, for layer $l=1,\dots,5$, $w_l=\dfrac{l^{-2}}{\sum_{l=1}^5 l^{-2}}$.}.
-In Figure \ref{fig:Var_imp_ada_btc_usdt}, the importance difference of certain covariates over time for the three currencies is clearly visible.